 These therapies are all proven effective for symptoms of PTSD, including anticipating triggers, de-escalating fear and anxiety responses, managing anger or mood swings, and processing traumatic memories.

-As a treatment center committed to helping our patients overcome addiction for good, we provide top-quality psychological services to treat men and women who are struggling with co-occurring mental health disorders.
+As a treatment center committed to helping our patients overcome addiction for good, we provide top-quality services to treat men and women at who are struggling with co-occurring mental health disorders.
 We are fully equipped to treat trauma and stress-related disorders including PTSD.
 Our multidisciplinary team of healthcare professionals has specialty experience in trauma-informed treatment and in treatment for a variety of other mental health concerns such as anxiety, depression, and personality disorders.
-Our CBR team forms a core component of every patient’s treatment plan — our collaborative approach allows our providers to find lasting solutions for the variety of challenges in a person’s neurological and psychological development in the presence of a substance use disorder.

 Origins has long been a champion of gender-specific treatment for addiction and co-occurring disorders, and we have remained on the leading edge of research and modalities.
 Our treatment for PTSD, trauma, and other similar disorders is always informed by the patient’s background — and this includes their gender and their experiences as a man or a woman.